In this article...

-A “red flag” is considered to be any sign that point to a person’s potential intent or likelihood to commit an act of violence, against themselves or others.
-These can include threats or comments relating to violence, a history of lashing out aggressively, or social media posts and text messages relating to violence.
-These red flags can also include signs of a person’s potential violence against themselves such as a history of self-harm or deep depression.
+A “red flag” is any sign pointing to a person’s potential intent or likelihood to commit an act of violence against themselves or others.
+These can include threats or comments about violence, a history of lashing out aggressively, or social media posts and text messages about violence.
+These red flags can also include signs of a person’s potential violence against themselves, such as a history of self-harm or deep depression.

-A petition can be filed by a family member or by police against an individual they believe to be an immediate and present danger to themselves or others.
+A petition can be filed by a family member, an interested third party, or by police against an individual they believe to be an immediate and present danger to themselves or others.
 This petition for the temporary restraining order must be heard by a judge as soon as possible, either the same day it is filed or on the next court day.
 The hearing and order can occur ex parte, meaning with or without the accused individual present and without notice to the individual.

 Proving the “immediate and present danger” involves presenting the red flags as evidence to prove to a judge beyond doubt that the person is a threat worthy of removing their firearms.
 This can be a danger to others, such as threatening violence, or a danger to themselves, such as expressing suicidal thoughts.